Support www.hipchristmas.com! Shop at Amazon, iTunes, and more...

 So, like most NRBQ albums, listeners may enjoy Christmas

-Wish collectively more than they enjoy any of its individual tracks.
+Wish as an album more than they enjoy its individual tracks.
 I know I

-Wish on CD in 1995, followed by Rounder Records in 1997, but good luck finding copies - I've never seen one.
-Vinyl
+Wish on CD in 1995 with four additional tracks, but good luck finding a copy - I've never seen one.

 edition (17 tracks) in

-nice cover art, and copius annotation (much of it, sadly, in Japanese...). [top of page]
+nice cover art, and copius annotation (though much of it, not surprisingly, is written in Japanese). [top of page]

 Electric Train (1972)